pytorch/examples/dcgan/README.md

   --ngpu NGPU           number of GPUs to use
-  --netG NETG           path to netG (to continue training) --netD NETD           path to netD (to continue training)
+  --netG NETG           path to netG (to continue training) --netD NETD           path to netD (to continue training) --outf OUTF           folder to output images and model checkpoints --manualSeed SEED     manual seed
+  --classes CLASSES     comma separated list of classes for the lsun data set
 ```